 All applicants must include the initial validation task within their scope as Task 1.
-It must be separated from the rest of the scope of work by a go/no go decision point, and applicants should estimate three months for the validation effort.
+It must be separated from the rest of the scope of work by a 'go/no-go' decision point, and applicants should estimate a three-month duration for the validation effort.
 This task, Task 1, will also be within a separate budget period, Budget Period 1 (BP1), from the remainder of the project.